 Our biggest issue with the industry is that it is largely unregulated and brokers - and the affiliates who promote them - frequently make outlandish claims about the potential for profits.
-For the majority of people who 'trade' it is not a carefully planned speculation but a fun, fast and risky bet.
+For the majority of people who 'trade' it is not a carefully planned speculation but fun, fast and highly risky.
 If binaries were marketed as a form of entertainment akin to hitting the casino it would be different, but much of the current promotion of binaries as a grown up investment material feels at best deceptive, at worst fraudulent.

 The industry is like the wild west - some of the bigger brokers are now regulated by Cysec, but with over 1,000 trading platforms in existence, it's clear the majority are totally unregulated.
 In the USA the securities commission has gone as far as issuing an investor alert, while the commodities and futures organisation have released fraud advisories to remind traders that the vast majority of companies are unregulated.